 Timeline for Completion

-As of March 2020, you can visit five scenic destinations that will be incorporated into the Hudson Highlands Fjord Trail: Dockside Park (Cold Spring), Little Stony Point, Breakneck Ridge, Dennings Point, and Long Dock Park (Beacon).
+You can visit five scenic destinations that will be incorporated into the Hudson Highlands Fjord Trail: Dockside Park (Cold Spring), Little Stony Point, Breakneck Ridge, Dennings Point, and Long Dock Park (Beacon).

 Breakneck Connector and Bridge